JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 --------

-Since *T. novaeseelandiae* is included in a clade widely separated from the other three endemic species (*C. bicinctus*,  *A. frontalis*, and *C. obscurus*, highlighted in yellow), it seems reasonable to assume that these originate from separate dispersal events.
+Since *T. novaeseelandiae* is included in a clade distinct from the other endemic species (*C. bicinctus*,  *A. frontalis*, and *C. obscurus*, highlighted in yellow), they likely originate from separate dispersal events.

-However, among *A. frontalis*, *C. obscurus*, and *C. bicinctus* there may be two possible scenarios: Either, the ancestor of this clade dispersed to New Zealand giving rise to all three species, followed by a second dispersal event back to Australia/Asia, giving rise to *C. alexandrinus* and the other four Charadrius species in this clade (highlighted in orange).
+However, among *A. frontalis*, *C. obscurus*, and *C. bicinctus* two scenarios are possible: either, the ancestor of this clade dispersed to New Zealand giving rise to all three species, followed by a second dispersal event to Australia/Asia, giving rise to *C. alexandrinus* and the other four Charadrius species in this clade (highlighted in orange).
 Or, the two sister species *A. frontalis* and *C. obscurus* may have originated from one dispersal event, while *C. bicinctus* stems from yet another one.

 <kbd>![](./img/figtree_002.png)</kbd>